Artistic gymnastics: Women's artistic gymnastics

 As a team event, women's gymnastics entered the Olympics in 1928 and the World Championships in 1950.
 Individual women were recognized in the all-around as early as the 1934 World Championships.
 The existing women's program—all-around and event finals on the vault, uneven bars, balance beam, and floor exercise—was introduced at the 1950 World Championships and at the 1952 Summer Olympics.

 The earliest champions in women's gymnastics tended to be in their 20s, and most had studied ballet for years before entering the sport.
 Larisa Latynina, the first great Soviet gymnast, won her first Olympic all-around medal at age 22 and her second at 26; she became world champion in 1958 while pregnant.
 Věra Čáslavská of Czechoslovakia, who followed Latynina and became a two-time Olympic all-around champion, was 22 when she won her first Olympic gold medal.
 The rules for the 1952 and 1956 Summer Olympics specified that gymnasts must turn 18 the year of the competition, with female gymnasts turning 16 or 17 only allowed to compete with a doctor's clearance.

 In the 1970s, the average age of Olympic gymnasts began to decrease.
 While it was not unheard of for teenagers to compete in the 1960s – Ludmilla Tourischeva was 16 at her first Olympics in 1968 – younger female gymnasts slowly became the norm as the sport's difficulty increased.
 Smaller, lighter girls generally excelled in the more challenging acrobatic elements required by the redesigned Code of Points.
 The 58th Congress of the FIG – held in July 1980, just before the Olympics – decided to raise the minimum age for senior international competition from 14 to 15.
 However, the change, which came into effect two years later, did not eliminate the problem.
 By the time of the 1992 Summer Olympics, elite gymnasts consisted almost exclusively of "pixies" – underweight young teenagers – and concerns were raised about athletes' welfare.

 In 1997, the FIG responded to this trend by raising the minimum age for international elite competition to 16.
 This, combined with changes in the Code of Points and evolving popular opinion in the sport, led to the return of older gymnasts.
 While there are still gymnasts who are successful as teenagers, it is common to see gymnasts competing and winning medals well into their 20s.
 At the 2004 Olympics, women captained both the second-place American team and the third-place Russians in their mid-20s; several other teams, including those from Australia, France, and Canada, included older gymnasts as well.
-At the 2008 Olympics, the silver medalist on vault, Oksana Chusovitina, was a 33-year-old mother.
+At the 2008 Olympics, the silver medalist on vault, Oksana Chusovitina, was 33 years old.
 By the 2016 Olympics, the average age of female gymnasts was over 20, and it was almost 22 at the 2020 Olympics.
 At the 2024 Olympics the average age for the medal winning teams were USA: 22.2 years; Italy: 19.6 years; Brazil: 25.2 years.